stijn-dejongh/lovecraft_public_domain/raw_converts/mc.md

 indoors to quarrel with she would go out to Sophonisba's cabin and spend hours talking with the queer old Zulu woman.
-Aunt Sophy was the only person who would fawn abjectly enough to suit her, and when I tried once to overhear their conversation I found Marceline whispering about &lsquo;elder secrets' and &lsquo;unknown Kadath' while the negress rocked to and fro in her chair, making inarticulate sounds of reverence and admiration every now and then.
+Aunt Sophy was the only person who would fawn abjectly enough to suit her, and when I tried once to overhear their conversation I found Marceline whispering about "elder secrets' and "unknown Kadath' while the negress rocked to and fro in her chair, making inarticulate sounds of reverence and admiration every now and then.

    "But nothing could break her dog-like infatuation for Marsh.
 She would